 This guide provides a five-step approach to ensuring that communication programs incorporate gender sensitivity.
 It includes examples of successful programs and information about terminology.

 This publication highlights the ways in which violence and discrimination against women and girls violates their human rights and compromises young people's reproductive health and makes the case for increased advocacy and programming for gender equality and reproductive justice (2010).

 This eToolkit is a product of the Interagency Gender Working Group (IGWG), K4Health, and USAID.
 It brings together an enormous wealth of gender resources in one location to provide practical, "how-to" methodologies and tools on gender that are designed to move health practitioners and managers from awareness and commitment to direct application and practice in policy and program design, implementation, research, capacity building, and monitoring and evaluation (2012).

 Men are changing: Case Study Evidence on Work with Men and Boys to Promote Gender Equality and Positive Masculinities

-This report describes and analyzes 12 programs from around the world that sought to alter the attitudes and behaviors of men in relation to sexuality, sexual and reproductive health, violence, and relationship.
+This report describes and analyzes 12 programs from around the world that sought to alter the attitudes and behaviors of men in relation to sexuality, reproductive health, violence, and relationship.
 The report discusses challenges in this field; provides an overview of emerging good practice; and makes recommendations for improving existing policy work, programs, and services (2010).